 IDE interfaces are most commonly used in personal computers.
 In IDE there is the number of speeds like ATA/33 to ATA/133.
 The most common speed standard is ATA/100 which also supports previous versions.
 The number indicates the maximum bandwidth in megabytes per second that the interface can bear.
 That said, the ATA/100 interface is capable to support 100 MB/sec.
 At this time no hard drive can reach these sustained transfer rates.

 The IDE standard has a major drawback that it comes to handling multiple devices.
 Each IDE controller has 2 channels can support 2 devices.
 Therefore, it should maintain speed for the slowest device on the channel.
 That’s why you will commonly see two IDE channels: one for hard drives and one for optical drives.
 If we use a hard drive and optical drive on the same channel then the controller scaling back the performance to the optical drive speed which in returns decreases the performance of the hard drive.

-This is the new interface and has become popular and is the best replacement of IDE interface.
-This is the simple interface that uses one cable per drive and can give speed between 150 MB/s up to 300 Mb/s with it’s latest version.
+This is the new interface and has become popular and is the best replacement of the IDE interface.
+This is the simple interface that uses one cable per drive and can give speed between 150 MB/s up to 300 Mb/s with it’s the latest version.

 The major factor that defines the performance of the drives is the rotational speed.
-The higher the drive rotates the more read/write speed it can generate in particular time.
+The higher the drive rotates the more read/write speed it can generate in a particular time.
 The most common issue in hard drives in the heat and noise because of the higher rotational speed.
-Heat directly impacts the performance of electronic components and when there’s not a proper ventilation it can cause serious damage.
+Heat directly impacts the performance of electronic components and when there’s not proper ventilation it can cause serious damage.
 Similarly, noise can cause distractions for people sitting beside the computer.
 Majority of the home PCs has drives which run at 7200rpm.
 While the higher speed server driver can run at 10,000 rpm.

 Access time define the time length that the drive head takes moving the position from platter for the appropriate function.
 There are basically four access times used for hard drives like: